1. Graduate CV Examples, Templates & How to Write in 2025

 5. Don't forget about additional sections in your graduate CV

-When writing a CV, we abide one rule of thumb above all: Include anything that will help your chances.
+When writing a CV, we abide by one rule of thumb above all: Include anything that will help your chances.
 Anything that’s relevant.

 Volunteering is relevant, because it shows your ability to juggle multiple responsibilities, as well as showing off your human side.
 82% of managers would rather hire someone with volunteering experience.

-Fresh graduate CV template — additional sections
+Fresh graduate CV example—additional sections template

 Volunteering